 Serve the Knafeh hot so that each golden-brown piece features deliciously melted strings of cheese, sweet syrup, and pistachios.
 You may want to try some of our other Middle Eastern inspired desserts to serve alongside the Knafeh as well like our Vegan Halvah Bars, Fig and Tahini Truffle Tarts, or our Pomegranate Tahini Cupcakes.
 Add a pot of coffee (try exotic Turkish coffee!)and a large bowl of mandarin oranges and your guests will compliment you for days.

 - Rose Water Almond Milk Pudding

 Did you like this recipe for Knafeh?
 Leave us a rating!
 Did you love it?
-Share it or leave us comment on Twitter or Facebook!
+Share it or leave us a comment on Twitter or Facebook!
 Wanna see more?
 Subscribe to our blog and remember to follow us on Pinterest!Print

 Sweet and incredibly delicious, our cheese Knafeh (ka-nee-fah) is a family favorite.
 Made with shredded phyllo dough, ricotta, and mozzarella to create a fascinating dessert swimming in orange-blossom syrup and crushed pistachios